rex2828/Sasta-Spotify/README.md

 - Click 'Log in with Spotify' and log in
 - Click the 'Check Now Playing' Button
 - Your currently playing song's name and album art should appear
+- You can Download the song by 'Download Now'.